 - When confronted with a scammer, cut off the contact and report the scam to the State Audit Institution.
 You can report fraudulent activities via their website.

 Setting up your Freelance Business

-It goes without saying that you need the right skills, drive and business savvy to make a success of your plan.
-Freelancing can be stressful and lonely at the start, and it isn’t for everyone.
+It goes without saying that you need the right skills, drive and business savvy to make a success of your career plan.
+Going it alone can be stressful and lonely at the start, and perhaps it isn’t for everyone.
 Just remember, you’re not alone.
-Deciding to get a freelance visa in Dubai is supported by the UAE government, because they’ve taken an active approach to help entrepreneurs succeed in the UAE.
+Deciding to get a freelance visa in Dubai is actively supported by the UAE government.
+Authorities within the Abu Dhabi and the UAE endorse the success of local entrepreneurs.